Introduction

 The Napoleonic Wars

 By the time of the Napoleonic Wars (1803-1815), the Charleville Musket had evolved into the Model 1777, which incorporated further refinements, including an improved lock plate and reinforced stock.
-French infantry doctrine, emphasizing volley fire and bayonet charges, relied heavily on the Charleville, using it in legendary battles such as Austerlitz (1805) and Waterloo (1815).
+French infantry doctrine, emphasizing volley fire and bayonet charges, relied heavily on the Charleville, using it in well-known battles such as Austerlitz (1805) and Waterloo (1815).

 Technical Specifications and Performance